-Total capital assets being depreciated increased \$5,829, or 2%, from fiscal year 2015 to fiscal year 2016.
-The increase primarily reflects additional net capital spending of \$4,089 on water mains, lines, and accessories throughout the water distribution system.
-Capital assets also increased by \$1,740 due to purchases of replacement rolling stocks, construction and maintenance equipment, and various completed projects throughout the water plants.
+Total capital assets being depreciated increased by \$3,603 or 1%, from fiscal year 2016 to fiscal year 2017.
+The increase primarily reflects additional net capital spending of \$2,395 on water mains, lines, and accessories throughout the water distribution system.
+Capital assets also increased by \$1,208 due to purchases of replacement of rolling stocks, construction and maintenance equipment and various completed projects.

 During fiscal year 2014, and pursuant to authority granted in Ordinance 69504, the City authorized the Water Revenue Refunding Bonds (State of Missouri-Direct Loan Program) Series 2013, in an aggregate principal amount to not exceed \$9,500.
 This drawdown loan is used to fund projects associated with the extension, improvement, purchase, acquisition, construction, and enlargement of the City's Waterworks System.
 The revenue bonds mature annually through fiscal year 2034 with a fixed rate of 1.56%.
-At June 30, 2016, the Water Division drew down \$5,721 of the loan.
+During fiscal year 2017, the Water Division drew down \$3,779 of the loan.
+The final drawdown was completed in fiscal year 2017.